Aztecs Stars Declaring for NFL Draft

 Local

-At 6'6" and 250 pounds, Bellinger should have a long future as a 2nd tight end because of his blocking ability but if a professional coach realizes he has good hands, as well, he could be a starter at the next level.
+At 6'6" and 250 pounds, Bellinger should have a long future as a second tight end because of his blocking ability, but if a professional coach realizes he has good hands as well, he could be a starter at the next level.

 One more Aztec, all-universe punter Matt Araiza, has not yet made his NFL Draft intentions known.